huggingface/pytorch-image-models/docs/models/gloun-resnext.md

-# Summary
+# Gluon ResNeXt

 A **ResNeXt** repeats a [building block](https://paperswithcode.com/method/resnext-block) that aggregates a set of transformations with the same topology.
 Compared to a [ResNet](https://paperswithcode.com/method/resnet), it exposes a new dimension,  *cardinality* (the size of the set of transformations) $C$, as an essential factor in addition to the dimensions of depth and width.

-The weights from this model were ported from Gluon.
+The weights from this model were ported from [Gluon](https://cv.gluon.ai/model_zoo/classification.html).

 ## How do I use this model on an image?
 To load a pretrained model: